gitLearner2020/FirstRepo/README.md

 # FirstRepo
-thiis is a test repo for learning git and github
+this is a test repo for learning git and github